How to share secrets with the Spryker Support TeamEdit on GitHub

-Do not include information on what the secret content is for.
-For example, if you insert a password, do not provide the username for it.
-Also, don’t include any information on where and how the secret should be used.
+Do not include information on what the secret content is for—for example, if you insert a password, do not provide the username for it.
+Also, don’t include any information about where and how to use the secret.
 Also, create a new link for every individual secret you want to share.

 - In the Case Details, in the Link Passphrase field add the secret link.

 - Create a comment on the case that the team must retrieve the secret link.

 - The Team retrieves the link and then clears the field and provide a comment.

 - Add the passphrase to the link in the same—now empty—field.